MakeCollective/vyom-api-example/README.md

 }
 ```

-Step 1.Get Activity search:
+Step 1.
+Get Activity search:
 Search for the activities on the day you wish to book in the package.

 ### ApiName:activities/search
 ### Endpoint: `https://apiuat.makebookingsonline.com/api/v1/activities/search
 ### Payload: